 Sepsis should be treated as a medical emergency.
 In other words, sepsis should be treated as quickly and efficiently as possible as soon as it has been identified.
 This means rapid administration of antibiotics and fluids.
-A 2006 study showed that the risk of death from sepsis increases by 7.6% with every hour that passes before treatment begins.
+A 2006 study showed that the risk of death from sepsis increases by and average of 7.6% with every hour that passes before treatment begins.
 (Critical Care Medicine)

 Testing for Sepsis

 There is no definite test that diagnoses sepsis, but certain tests can help a doctor make the diagnosis.
 To learn about some common tests, see Testing for Sepsis.

 Antibiotics (usually more than one type) are prescribed by the physician based on the type of infection that is causing the illness.
 The first antibiotics are usually broad-spectrum, which means the antibiotic is effective against several of the more common bacteria.
 The antibiotics are given by intravenous in order to ensure they get into the blood system quickly and efficiently.